xvlach/BleSTM32WB/README.md

 ---

-# BLE STM32WB aplikace
+# BLE STM32WB aplikace (Česky)

-Elegantní, modulární C aplikace pro STM32WB55MCU, která funguje jako BLE periferní zařízení (GATT Server) se **vlastní P2P službou**.
-Aplikace provádí šifrování pomocí ChaCha20, ChaCha20-Poly1305 nebo AES-GCM a posílá data zpět přes notifikace.
+An elegant, modular C application for the STM32WB55 MCU that functions as a BLE peripheral device (GATT Server) with its own P2P service.
+The application performs encryption using ChaCha20, ChaCha20-Poly1305, or hardware-accelerated AES-GCM 256, sends data via notifications, and measures performance statistics on test data (which can be replaced with real data).

 Párová aplikace k aplikaci k BleScanner: https://github.com/xvlach/BleScanner.git